Tokologo1/Terraform_Project/README.md

-Testing Terraform if i can be able to deploy IaS on Google Cloud
+Testing Terraform to deploy IaS on Google Cloud